JayRovacsek/nix-config/README.md

   - OrangePi Lite
   - OrangePi Plus v2
   - OrangePi Winplus
+- Automate flake updates (well, git pull/nixos rebuild) as a system service on all devices

 I'm totally missing some ideas, hopefully I'll add them with related links as they come back into my head.